chatox/networks-science-course/theory/README.md

 We will have a mid-term exam; there will be no lecture after the exam.
 The topics for the exam will be from lectures TT01-TT07.

-## Session 6: The Erdos Renyi model
+## Session 6: Modelling homogeneous networks

 ### Before class